-The Development Coordinator (DC) is responsible for the overall fundraising success of the Ontario North and Simcoe County district.
+The Development Coordinator (DC) is responsible for the overall fundraising success for the region of Ontario North and Simcoe County district.
 Working with volunteer committees, the DC will be responsible for the planning, management and execution of fundraising events, including the Gutsy Walk, as well as education symposia in the assigned areas.

-Working a 4-day week, the ideal candidate will work out of her/his home office in the region and will be highly motivated to grow the district’s contributions to Crohn’s and Colitis Canada by seizing untapped opportunities in this growing marketplace.
-S/He will enjoy cultivating relationships through interaction with donors, volunteers, members and corporate prospects.
-The DC must be a resourceful and strategic thinker, highly organized and energetic with a keen attention to detail.
+The ideal candidate will work out of her / his home office in the region, and will be highly motivated to grow the district’s contributions to Crohn’s and Colitis Canada by seizing untapped opportunities in this growing marketplace.
+The individual will enjoy cultivating relationships through interaction with donors, volunteers, members and corporate prospects.
+The DC must be a resourceful and mature strategic thinker, highly organized and energetic with a keen attention to detail.
 The individual in this role will work on a day-to-day basis with the Regional Director and applicable Chapters on the overall planning and implementation of fundraising, education and awareness activities.

 - Provide ongoing stewardship of existing relationships with event sponsors, team captains and VIPs to increase revenue and participation in key fundraising initiatives;

-- Identify, cultivate and solicit corporate sponsorships in the assigned regions;
+- Identify, cultivate and solicit corporate sponsorships and potential donor prospects in the assigned regions;

-- Create new initiatives/opportunities to raise awareness and dramatically grow revenue;
+- Create new initiatives/opportunities to raise awareness and grow revenue;

-- Work with volunteers to plan and coordinate all event logistics, and where applicable manage 3rd party vendors;
+- Work with volunteers to support planning and coordination of all event logistics, and where applicable manage 3rd party leads;

 - Monitor and report event revenue and costs to ensure balanced budgets;